josephinehedman/josephinehedman/README.md

 ## Hi there, my name is Josephine 👋
-I like cats 🐱, working out 🏃‍♀️, travelling 🌴 and food 🍝
+I like cats 🐱, working out 🏃‍♀️, travelling 🌴 and food 🍝.

+I currently code in JavaScript.

+📫 You can reach me on my [LinkedIn profile](https://se.linkedin.com/in/josephine-hedman)

 <!--
 **josephinehedman/josephinehedman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.